2021 was a revaluation year and property assessments were updated to reflect property values as of January 1, 2019.

 For more terms related to revaluation and property assessment see Glossary.

-Find answers to your most commonly asked questions including video responses from our Assessment department.
+Find answers to your most commonly asked questions from our Assessment department.

 Where can I review my property information?